revbayes/revbayes.github.io/tutorials/multifig/index.md

     use_simmap_default=false) )
 ```

 Then we can start up the MCMC.
 It doesn't matter which model parameter you use to initialize the model, so we will use the timetree.
 RevBayes will find all the other parameters that are connected to the timetree and include them in the model as well.
 Then we create an MCMC object with the moves, monitors, and model.
 Finally, we can run that MCMC!
+Note, we suggest that you set `moveschedule="single"` for your first time running this code.
+Full analyses should instead use `moveschedule="random"`.

 ```
 # create model object
 mymodel = model(timetree)

 # create MCMC object
-mymcmc = mcmc(mymodel, moves, monitors)
+mymcmc = mcmc(mymodel, moves, monitors, moveschedule="single")     # set moveschedule="random" for full analysis

 # run MCMC
 mymcmc.run(num_gen)